segafan/Hero-of-Allacrost/README.md

 This is the main project page and mercurial code repository for the Hero of Allacrost project.
 Hero of Allacrost is a 2D single-player role-playing game that is open source and free to play.
 Allacrost is designed in the image of classic console RPGs where our focus is on a compelling story and engaging gameplay.
 The game and editor is available for Linux, OS X, and Windows systems, and has been ported to others as well.

+## **License** ##
+All code and content in this repository is licensed under the [GNU GPLv2 license](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html), except where otherwise stated.
+See the LICENSES file in the repository for a list of content credited to external projects and people and the licenses under which that content is used under.

 # **Players** #
 See the [Downloads](https://bitbucket.org/allacrost/allacrost/downloads) section and select the release files corresponding to your operating system.